-Starting out as a mod for ARMA 2, DayZ has become a successful full-fledged standalone title that’s had a huge impact on the modern-survival genre!
-Its influence can be seen in nearly every survival game, as they draw from DayZ’s mechanics or setting.
+Starting out as a mod for ARMA 2, DayZ has become a successful full-fledged standalone title that’s had a huge impact on the modern-survival genre.
+You can see its influence in nearly every survival game, as they draw from DayZ’s mechanics or setting.

 The in-depth simulation-level systems in DayZ is where it really shines.
 It extends beyond just basic hunger/thirst management.
 Bones can break, wounds can turn into infections, and even player temperature levels are important.